-Testosterone Replacement Therapy (TRT) for Men with Low Testosterone (Low T) in Portland, Oregon
+Testosterone Replacement Therapy (TRT) for Men in Portland & Seattle

 We understand that the reference ranges labs use don’t really matter.
 Reference ranges say that only 2.5% of men under 40 years old can have low testosterone, and that on the other hand 2.5% of men under 40 years old have too much testosterone.
 That sounds absurd because it is.
 Regardless, if you’ve tried to receive TRT for low testosterone from your primary care physician, you were likely told that your testosterone levels are normal, and were likely denied TRT for low testosterone, because your levels haven’t yet plummeted to the bottom 2.5%!

 Reference ranges are composed only of average men 18 to 40 years old who aren’t obviously chronically diseased, or obese.
 What do we know about average men 18 to 40 years old who aren’t obviously chronically diseased, or obese?
 Are they ideally healthy?
 No, of course not.
 Should medications that lower testosterone be prescribed to the 2.5% of men who have testosterone levels above the reference range, since the reference range implies that those men are abnormal?
 No, of course not.
 Those men in the top 2.5% aren’t unhealthy or abnormal.
 They’re the healthy men!
 That’s how much testosterone we’re all supposed to have!

 The reference ranges stop at 40 years old, because almost all men over 40 years old have low testosterone, and including them messes up the reference ranges.
 It’s called Andropause!
 And it’s in full swing by the time you’re 40 years old!
 Click here to learn more about what is testosterone deficiency in men?